Janudis/nuscenes_to_kitti_augmented/README.md

 # nuScenes to KITTI Conversion with LiDAR Augmentation

 This project converts nuScenes data to KITTI format while augmenting the LiDAR point cloud data to improve scene reconstruction.
-The conversion process supports only the **front-facing camera** in nuScenes, ensuring compatibility with KITTI-based object detection frameworks.

 ## Features
 - **KITTI Conversion**: Transforms nuScenes dataset into KITTI format.